gitter-badger/digibytewallet-android/README.md

 #####a completely standalone DigiByte wallet

-The DigiWallet is a rapidly developing mobile wallet for the Android platform.
+The DigiWallet is a rapidly developing mobile wallet for the Android platform including support for DigiAssets.
 With extensive work done to enhance sync timing, and innovative features such Digi-ID, the DigiWallet is the premier mobile product of the DigiByte platform.

 #####beautiful simplicity: